Michelle Moroney: ‘The Wim Hof Method made me a more tolerant, resilient person’

 Sure, I wouldn’t want to get stuck outside without the right gear, but I now trust myself to walk to the shop without a jacket, and I know it’s going to be okay.

-The second we’re not mindful and focussed, that’s when we get cold.
+The second we’re not mindful and focused, that’s when we get cold.
 It really is the power of the mind.
 That’s what I’ve learned.”

 Michelle runs regular Wim Hof retreats at the Cliffs of Moher Retreat in Co Clare.
 Find out more here.